philaporter/ubiquitous-barnacle/README.md

 ## http://localhost:1337/hf/redeem

 If you post to that URL after deploying the application, then you can feed the BlockingQueue object a specific request to be processed.
 In Postman add content-type and application/json to the header.
-The request body should the following structure:
+The request body should have the following structure:

 `{
 	"id":"12345-67890-asdfg-hjklq","type":"redeem","amount":500